DM2405/Kraljic-Matrix-ML-Classification/README.md

 ## How to Run the App
-Install dependencies:
+-Install dependencies:
-pip install -r requirements.txt
+-pip install -r requirements.txt
-Run the Streamlit app:
+-Run the Streamlit app:
-streamlit run app.py
+-streamlit run app.py